Alvand Mirza (Qara Qoyunlu): In Timurid service

-During reign of Jahan Shah
+Again in Jahan Shah's service

 After Jahan Shah's capture of Herat, Alvand resubmitted to his uncle in hopes of retaining Kirman.
 Jahan Shah however, only granted him Asadabad.
 Mirza Yusuf's daughter Khadija Begum was wed to Pirguli Beg.
 Alvand left Kirman to Jahan Shah's general Mansur Beg Turkman.
-He remained in Asadabad for next 2 years until his death.
+Alvand Mirza died here after living in Asadabad for two years.
+After his death, his son Pirguli Beg succeeded him.